AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 >[!
 NOTE]
 >
->Wenn Sie für GDPR Adobe Opt-in-Unterstützung benötigen, müssen Sie derzeit at. js 1.7.0 oder 2.1.0 verwenden.<br>Eine Liste aller Versionen finden Sie unter [at. js-Versionsdetails](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).
+>If you require Adobe Opt-in support for GDPR, you must currently use at.js 1.7.0 or 2.1.0.<br>For a list of all versions, see [at.js version details](/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md).

 ## „at.js“-Version 1.6.4{#at-js-164}

 at.js 1.6.4 ist eine Wartungsversion, die folgendes Problem behebt:

-* Es wurde eine Race Condition behoben, die in Microsoft Internet Explorer 11 auftrat und dazu führte, dass doppelte Angebote angewendet wurden.
+* Es wurde eine Race-Bedingung in Microsoft Internet Explorer 11 behoben, die dazu führte, dass doppelte Angebote angewendet wurden.

 ## „at.js“-Version 1.6.3{#section_484A56774E004282B98FFFF851E4E670}